Jackie Gunn

-Jacqueline "Jackie" Gunn (née Davies, born 23 May 1977) is a British bobsledder who has competed since 1999.
+Jacqueline Gunn (née Davies, born 23 May 1977) is a British bobsledder who has competed since 1999.
 She won a silver medal in the two-woman event at the 2005 FIBT World Championships in Calgary.

 Competing in two Winter Olympics, Davies earned her best finish of ninth in the two-woman event at Turin in 2006.

-When not competing in bobsleigh, Gunn is a corporal signals technician in the Royal Air Force.
+Now retired from competing in bobsleigh, Gunn is currently completing a 3 year degree in nursing in Belfast.